C-FLEX

 Market Architecture

-Transparent market mechanisms, real-time platforms, and standardised measurement-and-verification protocols for flexibility signal exchange and settlement.
+Designing transparent market mechanisms, real-time platforms, and standardised measurement-and-verification protocols for flexibility trading across emerging economies in South Asia, the Middle East, and beyond.

 03